VerisimilitudeX/DNAnalyzer/README.md

   </li>
   <li>FASTA files (.fa)
     <ul>
       <li>Supports multi-line and single-line FASTA database files.
+Files can either be uploaded or linked to from the web.
         <code>[7]
         </code>
       </li>
     </ul>
   </li>

-  <li>Command-line interface (DNAnalyzer CLI)
+  <li>Command-line interface (Met CLI)
     <ul>
       <li>
-        App Center command-line interface is a unified tool for running App Center services from the command-line.
-The CLI is a powerful tool for using App Center services and scripting a sequence of commands to execute.
-You can currently log in and view or configure all the apps that you have access to in App Center.
-To get more information on CLI installation and currently supported commands, refer to App Center CLI GitHub repo.
+        The Methionine command-line interface (abbreviated as Met CLI) is a unified tool for running DNAnalyzer services from the command-line.
+The CLI is a powerful tool for using DNAnalyzer services and scripting a sequence of commands to execute.
+You can currently access all the core features present in DNAnalyzer without having to log in, although account support will be implemented soon.
+To get more information on Met CLI installation and currently supported commands, refer to Met CLI GitHub repository.
       </li>
     </ul>
   </li>